 Defensible Space Law: effective July 1, 2021

-On July 1, 2021, the new requirements for compliance with 2019 Assembly Bill 38 went into effect for residential property sales in the Very High Severity Zones (VHFHSZ) in local responsibility areas as identified by the Director of the California Department of Forestry and Fire Protection.
-Properties with this designation are located within portions of Hillsborough but do not include all the properties included in the Town’s designated WUI area.
-There are no properties designated as a Very High Severity Zone by the California Department of Forestry in the cities of Burlingame and Millbrae and do not require AB 38 inspections.
+On July 1, 2021, the new requirements for compliance with 2019 Assembly Bill 38 went into effect for residential property sales in the Fire Hazard Severity Zones (FHSZ) in local responsibility areas as identified by the Director of the California Department of Forestry and Fire Protection.

 Home Hardening Law: effective January 1, 2021